SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/http-source/traces.md

 ---
-id: http-traces-source
+id: traces
-title: HTTP Traces Source
+title: Configure HTTP Source for Traces
+sidebar_label: Configure for Traces
 description: An HTTP Traces Source is an endpoint for receiving traces.
 ---